Newsroom

 What: Weyerhaeuser wants to reduce greenhouse gas emissions generated at its Federal Way, Washington headquarters.
 To make improvements, the company first needed to understand the current size of its carbon footprint:

--- What emissions are caused when employees drive to work or conduct
+-- What quantities of greenhouse gas emissions come from electrical and gas consumption at the site? -- What emissions are caused when employees drive to work or conduct business travel, either by air or by car?

 To obtain this information, Weyerhaeuser turned to a Covington high school teacher to research answers and solutions.
 Tyler Ault, a ninth grade science teacher at Kentwood High School in Covington got hands-on experience to inventory the sources of carbon dioxide emissions at the company's world headquarters in Federal Way.
 A first year teacher, Ault developed a carbon footprint curriculum that his students will use this year in class.